vdveen/raspberryNS/README.md

 `cd ~/[yourpath]/webapp`

-Then, run the ns.js file in Node: `node ns.js`
+Then, run the ns.js file in Node: `npm start`

 Then, open any web browser and go to `127.0.0.1:3000`.
 Alternatively, you can run the command `chromium-browser --kiosk --new-window` to open the web app fullscreen.